Police investigating lawyer M. Ravi for criminal defamation

 Mr Menon is Singapore's Chief Justice.

-Mr Thuraisingam had clarified with Mr Shanmugam on June 13, 2017 that Mr Ravi’s allegations were false.
+Mr Thuraisingam clarified with Mr Shanmugam on June 13, 2017, that Mr Ravi's allegations were false.
+No police action was taken then.

 Those found guilty of criminal defamation can be jailed for up to two years, fined or both.